sfaizh/go-support/README.md

-# Support ticket system
+# Support ticket system written in Go

+### Features

+- Basic API service that handles ticket management

+### Usage

+> make run

+> Note: If you have issues running this on macOS, try running with `make run-src` to build directly from source.

-### Use-case
+### Future scope
 - API - gin, graphQL
 - Real-time notifications - websockets
 - Workers - email service consuming messages from kafka, data processing/aggregation tasks

-### Usage

-> make run

-> Note: If you have issues running this on macOS, try running with `make run-src` to build directly from source.